-Please click HERE to see the approved 2019/20 Local Control Accountability Plan.
-This plan was approved during the June 27, 2019 School Board Meeting
+Please click HERE to see the approved 2020/21 Learning Continuity and Attendance Plan.
+This plan was approved during the September 24, 2020 School Board Special Meeting

 If you have any questions regarding the Local Control Accountability Plan please call the District Office at (707) 984-6414.
 All written comments should be directed to the Superintendent.